 2. The Marxist Cult of Personality

-Marxism centers around a narcissistic cult of personality and insists on deference to some self appointed “authority”.
+Marxism encourages deference to a narcissistic cult of personality and some self-appointed “authority”.

 Joe goes even further by engaging in what amounts to little more than an obnoxious and authoritarian Thought Police routine.
-By “deconstructing” my words and proclaiming them “dangerous” and “deceptive”, he is simultaneously setting himself up as an authority figure to whom deference should be accorded and the act of engaging in “deconstruction” somehow obviates the need for supplying actual evidence which supports his argument that Marx is exempt from the totalitarian horrors of socialism.
+By “deconstructing” my words and proclaiming them “dangerous” and “deceptive”, he is simultaneously setting himself up as an authority figure to whom deference should be accorded.
+The act of engaging in “deconstruction” somehow obviates the need for supplying actual evidence which supports his argument that Marx is exempt from the totalitarian horrors of socialism.

 This is pure bullshit.

 Let’s consider this idea of what Marx “intended” for a minute.